 Require device to be marked as compliant

 Require approved client app

 Do you want to enforce any of the following access controls on cloud apps?

-Use app enforced permissions
+Use app enforced restrictions

-Use Conditional Access App Control
+Use Conditional Access App control

 Enforce sign-in frequency